UPPMAX/UPPMAX-documentation/docs/software/jobinfo.md

+# jobinfo

+`jobinfo` is a tool.

-# What do the fields PRIORITY and REASON mean in "jobinfo" output?
+## What do the fields PRIORITY and REASON mean in "jobinfo" output?

 ???- info "For staff"

      IG: Running jobs FAQ/Your priority...

-## Initial priority, at submit time
+### Initial priority, at submit time

 One of the columns in "jobinfo" output is named PRIORITY.
 The queue is sorted on priority, i.e. normally the job with the highest priority starts first, so this is an important parameter.